 Obviously, this comparison between the persistent dread of insecure employment and a supernatural rampage is done to the extreme.
 But the tense pace of Office—and the terror that creeps up on Mi-Rye as she repeats a series of repetitive tasks for no benefit—is the reason why this film struck me so deeply.

 Her hellish workplace simply drives this metaphor deeper into the realm of horror.

 You can see it in how Mi-Rye carries herself, and in how she constantly struggles with not being “good enough.”
 At first, she thinks that if she stays quiet about Kim Byeong-Gook and keeps her head down, that she’ll be left alone and be allowed to keep her job.

 Mi-Rye has no power to speak up when she’s being bullied by the others in the office.
 When Detective Jong-Hoon approaches her about Kim, she is locked in a room and pressured by another man to lie about her working environment.

 Mi-Rye is so terrified of losing her job that she agrees to this.
 She starts to steal the marketing projects from her coworkers to pass them off as her own in order to appear more useful.
 Her worst fears come true, however, when she discovers that she is being replaced by a younger, wealthier, more beautiful woman who doesn’t need the job to stay solvent.
 Meanwhile, Mi-Rye is set to starve.

-As a woman of Mi-Rye’s age I will say that her workplace struggles ring true to me, in that you have to worry about your ability to succeed being hindered by nepotism and gender.
-Long gone are the halcyon days of our parents, where steady employment with benefits were the norm—or at least an achievable dream.
+As a woman of Mi-Rye’s age, I will say that her workplace struggles ring true to me, in that you have to worry about your ability to succeed being hindered by nepotism and gender.
+Long gone are the halcyon days of our parents, where steady employment with benefits was the norm—or at least an achievable dream.